kosenshou/givinghero-privacy-policy/README.md

 We collect contact details, such as the following, only when you knowingly and voluntarily submit them to us:

 - Your full legal name
-- Your phone numbers
-- Your mobile numbers
 - Your e-mail address
+- Your mobile number
+- Your gender
+- Your birthday

 ### Where We Get This Information